twiddler/peekrs/README.md

 <img width="630" height="437" alt="start screen" src="https://github.com/user-attachments/assets/dd760fec-989f-4492-9064-7d71f6f05855" />

-Pick a file from the file tree.
+Click on a file in the file tree.
 It will be shown in the right pane.
 Now edit that file with your favorite text editor and save it.
 The changes will appear in the right pane instantly.

 <img width="630" height="441" alt="file selected" src="https://github.com/user-attachments/assets/7df37b41-b1b8-4d32-ba5d-7744b5ba8901" />